 The end of my marriage tops the list of my lifetime failures.
-I am not sure that it should – but nonetheless it does.
+I am not sure that it should – but nonetheless, it does.
 For the planner in me – divorce created the most chaos I have ever lived through.
-The feeling of being out of control, helpless, and scared where never more prominent in my life than the year I divorced.
+The feeling of being out of control, helpless, and scared were never more prominent in my life than the year I divorced.

 The small sensations of all of those feelings hit me anew as my car glided into the gas station.
 While this brought back residual feelings and a disproportionate reaction to the situation – it also served as the perfect metaphor for the bigger picture of my divorce.